operations

 Dallas and Dallas County: scale, structure, and planning

 Dallas offers a different kind of opportunity.
 It is still a large metro, but buyers often approach it with more structure because the market rewards clean planning and disciplined routing.
-Dallas County gives pool service companies a wide area of residential demand, and that demand can support both new operators and larger companies looking to extend their coverage.
+Dallas County gives pool service companies a wide area of residential demand, and that demand can support both new operators and larger companies looking to extend coverage.

 In Dallas, route quality matters as much as route size.
 The city can support a strong recurring business, but only if the accounts sit in a shape that makes daily service practical.
 A route that looks good in a spreadsheet can still fail if the drives are long, the schedule is awkward, or the stops are too spread out.
 The better choice is the one that improves efficiency from day one.